 The caste system and the associated cleavages are deeply embedded in the Indian society.
-Caste influences each and every aspect of the lives of Indians.
+Caste influences every aspect of the lives of Indians.
 One such aspect is marriage.
-It is generally upheld that one should marry a person belonging to the same caste, because in this way the marriage will be accepted by not only the parents and the family but also by the society at large.
+It is generally upheld that one should marry a person belonging to the same caste because in this way the marriage will be accepted by not only the parents and the family but also by the society at large.
 An inter-caste marriage, on the other hand, is considered to be a shameful deed which just humiliates the entire family.
 But this perspective is changing and nowadays people prefer inter-caste and inter-religious marriages.

 What are inter-caste marriages?

 This kind of matrimonial union takes place when two people belonging to different castes fall in love with each other and decide to get married.
 They break the barriers of the caste system and come together to show the world that love knows no bounds.
 According to the Indian Human Development Survey, only 5% of marriages in India are inter-caste marriages.
 This shows that inter-caste marriages in India are still challenged and highly stigmatised even in the 21st century.

 It is mainly the people in the rural areas who have to face the brunt of the caste system.
 Urban people are more open to the idea of inter-caste marriages, because of access to education, information and appropriate knowledge.
 However, in general, love is still dominated by ages-old traditions and customs associated with the caste system.
 This is disheartening and must be tackled smartly and swiftly.
 Inter-caste marriages are successful but some inter-caste marriages have problems.